 So, you bought a new Bluetooth keyboard and want to use it with your iPad.
 For those who do a lot of typing on their iPad, an external keyboard can be more efficient than the onscreen keyboard.

-Pairing your new keyboard with your iPad is easy to do and here’s how.
+Pairing your new keyboard with your iPad is easy to do, and this tutorial shows you how.

 Pair a Bluetooth keyboard with your iPad